Information and practice guidelines for professionals protecting, advising and supporting victims.

 ‘Right to choose’ campaign videos

-The Forced Marriage Unit commissioned 3 short videos to highlight the increased reports of forced marriage during the Summer holidays.
+The FMU also commissioned 3 short videos to highlight the increased reports of forced marriage during the summer holidays.
 These videos show how to spot the signs of forced marriage and focus on 3 young people all affected by these issues.

 Right to choose: Spotting the signs of forced marriage - Nayana